marcosgatcomputer/pylibmodbus/README.rst

 Required packages:

-- python-dev and libffi-dev
+- python-dev and libffi-dev (these can be installed with pip)
-- libmodbus and libmodbus-dev
+- libmodbus (from https://github.com/dhruvvyas90/libmodbus do NOT install with apt-get)
+- libmodbus-dev (original package, it can be installed with sudo aptg-get install libmodbus-dev)

 Licensed under BSD 3-Clause (see LICENSE file for details).